Setnour6/CraftableTreasureBags/README.md

 Differences from the 1.4 version of this mod:
 - More treasure bag recipes (the 1.4 version is still quite new)
 - The 1.4 version is also available on the steam workshop (public alpha/beta only).
-- This version is very outdated and will be replaced with the 1.4 version.
+- This version is very outdated and will be replaced with the 1.4 version upon tModLoader 1.4 official release.

 # Other